Stocks wobble on inflation concerns ahead of U.S. payrolls

 Market sentiment was cagey as investors backed away from big bets before the release on Friday of U.S. jobs data, which should offer further clarity on whether the faster-than-expected pace of economic recovery can be sustained and what that might mean for monetary policy.

-In Europe, the broad Euro STOXX index (.STOXX) was 0.6% down, drifting away from record highs scaled on Tuesday, with Britain's FTSE 100 (.FTSE) slipping 1%, while Germany's DAX (.GDAXI) and the French CAC 40 (.FCHI) were both down 0.6%.
+In Europe, the broad Euro STOXX index was 0.6% down, drifting away from record highs scaled on Tuesday, with Britain’s FTSE 100 slipping 1%, while Germany’s DAX and the French CAC 40 were both down 0.6%.

-In Japan, the Nikkei share average (.N225) rose 0.4%, while Australian shares (.AXJO) climbed to all-time highs as investors cheered stronger-than-expected economic growth data released on Wednesday. read more
+In Japan, the Nikkei share average rose 0.4%, while Australian shares climbed to all-time highs as investors cheered stronger-than-expected economic growth data released on Wednesday.

 While broader stock markets remain close to record highs, the momentum seen earlier in the year has ebbed as investors worry a stronger-than-expected rebound from COVID-19 means higher inflation and sooner-than-expected monetary policy tightening.